AsithaD/OMS/README.md

 It is important that you type the exact values for your workspace name and resource group name, and points to the regions where these resources are deployed.

 ![alt text](images/Template.png "Template")

+The ingestion will start 5-10 minutes post deployment.

+Summery
+If you enabled auditing on domain controllers, it will generate a far amount of security data which you can use to search for events such as failed login or locked users.
+But searching this using native event viewer is not easy.
+OMS log analytics can be used to search these events and it will provide the information in rich presentable manner.
+AD Security Audit solution is designed with number of these important use cases most customer face day in today's business.
+It will help you to identify
+*	User’s login to the domain with a time range
+*	Users failed to login to the domain, incorrect password attempts, number of attempts, time where the failed attempts are made.
+*	Find the locked accounts.
+And from where the account was locked.
+Mainly accounts are locked by domain security policy after regularly failed attempts.
+But its hard to find where these attempts are made.
+You can use log analytics to track failed login attempts and generated IP address of those failed attempts.
+*	User accounts and groups created and by whom
+*	Any group membership changes, added to the group, removed from the group and who did this change.
+This is very important when domain admin group membership changes.